EG Officials Old & New At Work In "Distressed" Communities

 In addition to Town Manager Bill Sequino's role in Woonsocket, former elected official Vince Bradley is now serving on the West Warwick School Committee.

-Town Manager Bill Sequino – named last week to head the newly formed Woonsocket Budget Commission – isn't the only person with East Greenwich connections suddenly in the middle of another community's budget crisis.
+Town Manager Bill Sequino – – isn't the only person with East Greenwich connections suddenly in the middle of another community's budget crisis.

 Longtime EG Town Council and School Committee member Vince Bradley, who moved to West Warwick a few years ago, was appointed to the School Committee there three months ago, to fill a vacancy.